fivetran/dbt_qualtrics_source/models/docs.md

 {% enddocs %}

 {% docs recipient_first_name %}
-First name of the [recipient](https://api.qualtrics.com/ZG9jOjg3NzY2OQ-getting-information-about-distributions#the-recipients-object) if they are a single recipient (not a mailing list or sample).{% enddocs %}
+First name of the [recipient](https://api.qualtrics.com/ZG9jOjg3NzY2OQ-getting-information-about-distributions#the-recipients-object) if they are a single recipient (not a mailing list or sample).
+{% enddocs %}

 {% docs recipient_last_name %}
 Last name of the [recipient](https://api.qualtrics.com/ZG9jOjg3NzY2OQ-getting-information-about-distributions#the-recipients-object) if they are a single recipient (not a mailing list or sample).